bencwallace/bencwallace.github.io/learn.md

 permalink: /learn/
 ---

 I'm a fan of self-education and in particular of [MOOCs](https://en.wikipedia.org/wiki/Massive_open_online_course), which I think have massive potential value, especially when it comes to topics like computer science, where it's possible to develop rather thorough and informative automated assessments.
-Here are some example of particularly well-designed MOOCs that I've enjoyed.
+Below are some example of particularly well-designed MOOCs that I've enjoyed.
+Next, I'd like to learn more about [operating systems](https://www.ops-class.org/), particularly about the implementation of concurrency primitives.

 ## From Nand to Tetris